hadyfarhat/random_quote_generator/README.md

  A program that displays a randomly selected quote at regular intervals or when a user clicks the "Show Another Quote" button.

- With each new quote, the background color changes along the with the color of the progress bar.
+ With each new quote, the background color changes along with the color of the progress bar.